 Cost of living in New York and car insurance

-When shopping for the best car insurance rates in New York, it’s important to factor in your other expenses so that you’re looking at your total living costs.
+When shopping for the best New York car insurance rates, it’s important to factor in your other expenses so that you’re looking at your total living costs.
 The graph below shows the average annual cost of living in New York, including the average cost of car insurance.
 Use this graph as a guide to help determine your overall expenses so that you can decide what insurance rates fit in your budget.

 New York car insurance rates by age

 Age has a major influence on how much you pay.
 The younger the age, the greater the risk of being involved in an accident, according to the CDC.
-The older you get, the risk decreases and so do your premiums.
+Teen and young adult drivers in New York pay significantly more for car insurance compared to adults.
+The older you get, the risk decreases and so do average premiums, although senior drivers may see their premiums rise again as they get older.
+This is due to the risks caused by decreased vision and reaction time while driving, which could cause accidents.

 New York car insurance rates by driving record

 Your premiums are impacted by your driving record.
-Blemishes on your record such as speeding tickets, accidents and DUIs all have a direct impact on how much more you pay.
+Blemishes on your record such as speeding tickets, at-fault accidents and DUIs all have a direct impact on how much more you pay.
+Based on our data, average rates for New York drivers with moving violations can be as much as two times more than the rate for drivers with clean driving records.

 How to save on car insurance in New York

-- Shop around: Comparing one carrier to another is often the best way to save on your car insurance premiums.
+- Shop around: Comparing one carrier to another is often the best way to save and achieve the cheapest car insurance rates in New York.

 - Discounts: Each carrier has its own list of discounts for you to take advantage of.
-From bundling policies to making good graces, there is a wide variety of discounts available.
+From bundling policies to making good grades, there is a wide variety of discounts available.

-- Increase your deductible: Your deductible is the amount you are responsible for out of pocket.
+- Increase your deductible: Your deductible is the amount you are responsible for out of pocket for collision and comprehensive coverage.
 If you have a low deductible, your premiums will increase.
-By raising your deductible, you lower your premiums by as much as $500 annually.
+By raising your deductible, you could lower your premiums by hundreds of dollars annually.

 Frequently asked questions